 Subgroup three-year average accountability index scores will be calculated for all schools.
 All schools with a subgroup three-year average accountability index that is at or below the 5th percentile threshold will be identified.
-Identification will occur annually.
+Identification will occur annually every 3 years.